Psalms For Life

 at the approach of YHWH

-at the approach of the Lord of the whole earth.
+at the approach of the Lord of all the earth.

 6 The heavens proclaim his righteousness